The talk that outlasts Monday morning and creates lasting change.

 What they walk away with

-• The language to bring the argument to the C-suite
+- The language to bring the operating argument back to the C-suite: this is not an HR problem with an HR solution

-• What commitment-based management looks like without line-of-sight
+- A working model for what commitment-based management looks like in practice, with or without line-of-sight

 Many organisations book this for People & Culture leadership then expand into a masterclass or advisory programme.